dinaypatil-web/smartfinhub/docs/prd.md

   - Each EMI payment with date and amount
   - Principal and interest breakdown for each payment (including user corrections)
   - Running balance of outstanding principal after each payment
-  - Cumulative interest paid to date
-  - Remaining loan balance
+  - Cumulative interest paid to date\n  - Remaining loan balance
 - **Accurate Accrued Interest Calculation**: System calculates precise accrued interest based on:
   - Historical EMI payment records
   - Interest component extracted from each EMI (including user corrections)